 - Paul Simon teams up with George Harrison to sing Here Come the Sun, followed by a joint performance of Homeward Bound.

 - This was followed by the first of two music video directed by Eric Idle for a couple of George Harrison songs.
 This song was called Crackerbox Palace.

 - Next was a long sketch that started with the silly introduction of our hero.
 His name was Billy, and he's a man of mystery even though they seem to have a lot of facts about him.
 They then jumped to a sketch at an ice cream shop run by a bigot who would only serve ice cream to the white kids in town.
 Then our mystery hero Billy stepped in to save the day then shows unity by ordering a chocolate, vanilla and strawberry cone to represent each color of the person involved.

 - Aykroyd as Tom Snyder then interviews Paul Simon thinking that he is a trucker, then thinking he is Neil Simon which was followed by more and more mix-ups showing that Tom Snyder does not do his research.

 - Next was the second music video that was directed by Eric Idle for George Harrison's song This Song.

 - Finally, Paul Simon sang Bridge Over Troubled Water before saying good night.

-Again, this wasn't that exciting for its individual pieces but I liked this episode as a whole.
+Again, this wasn't that exciting for its individual pieces, but I liked this episode as a whole.
 If I had to choose a top three, this is how it would go.
-First, I love that Chevy is not fully gone from the show, it's kind of resolving my conflict of not liking him as much as I wanted to when he was actually on the show.
+First, I love that Chevy is not outright gone from the show, it's kind of resolving my conflict of not liking him as much as I wanted to when he was actually on the show.
 Next, I got a laugh out of the introduction of this mysterious Billy character that they seem to have a lot of information on.
 Finally, I like the running multi-episode gag of Loran trying to reunite the Beatles.